Saint-Gobain Site Investigation History

 Permanent Alternate Water

 Following the initial discovery of PFOA in area drinking water in 2016, NHDES launched a massive testing effort to determine the extent of the contamination.
-Saint-Gobain and NHDES worked cooperatively and quickly to address those properties at greatest risk, providing interim bottled water to impacted residents, and point of use treatment systems, point of entry treatment systems, or waterline connections to over 500 properties, primarily in Litchfield and Merrimack.
-The 2018 Consent Decree entered into between the NHDES and Saint-Gobain memorialized the responsibilities with respect to the work already completed and providing waterline connections to an additional 302 properties.
+Saint-Gobain and NHDES worked cooperatively and quickly to address those properties at greatest risk, providing interim bottled water to impacted residents, and point of use treatment systems, point of entry treatment (POET) systems, or waterline connections to over 500 properties, primarily in Litchfield and Merrimack.
+The 2018 Consent Decree between the NHDES and Saint-Gobain memorialized the responsibilities with respect to the work already completed and providing waterline connections to an additional 302 properties.